group2 0.1.0

 pathAbsolute or relative path to the .glb file.

-outFilled with extracted collision primitives on success.
+outFilled with extracted collision geometry on success.

-optsLoading options (scale, collection name, prototype mode).
+optsLoading options (scale, collection name, all-mesh mode).

 Returns